-The following are the criteria for the marking of translations in Ancient History and Literature (the comments on unseen translation are relevant to Second Classical Language):
+The following are the criteria for the marking of translations in Second Classical Language:

 Elegant and resourceful use of English will be rewarded, as will effectiveness in conveying the spirit of the original; incorrect and unduly clumsy or literal English will be penalised.
 More error will be tolerated in unseen than in prepared translation, and in the latter candidates are liable to be penalised severely for errors in detail as well for as errors which suggest ignorance of the context (if the passage has one) and essential drift of the passage.